 Rose

-As it cooks make sure you skim off any fats frequently and add water if needed just to keep the bones submerged.
-After your preferred cooking time remove from heat, and let cool.
-Once the broth is cooled you need to strain into another pot or container and season with salt.
-When straining you want to try not to disturb the bones and plant matter as much as possible.
-Remember when seasoning that when you use this broth in soup you’ll probably be seasoning it again and you don’t want to end up with too much salt.
-You can always add more if needed.
-Place in jars or container of choice and refrigerate for up to a week.
-It can also be frozen easily.
-Made every Sunday, it can become a weekly healing ritual.
+As the broth cooks, skim off any fat regularly and add more water if needed to keep the bones submerged.
+Once your preferred cooking time is complete, remove from heat and let it cool.
+After cooling, strain the broth into another pot or container and season with salt.
+When straining, try to avoid disturbing the bones and plant matter as much as possible.
+Keep in mind that when using the broth in a soup, you will likely season it again, so be cautious not to add too much salt.
+You can always adjust the seasoning later.

 Pro tips: Use chicken bones instead of beef bones for a lighter broth(omit tomato paste).
 Both beef marrow and chicken bones are said to have healing properties for inflamed joints.